ThemeHackers/librepods/README.md

 #### Root Requirement

-If you are using ColorOS/OxygenOS 16, you don't need root for basic features!
-You will still not be able to customize transparency mode and setup hearing aid, and use Bluetooth Multipoint.
+If you are using ColorOS/OxygenOS 16, you don't need root except for customizing transparency mode, setting up hearing aid, and use Bluetooth Multipoint.
+Changing ANC, conversational awareness, ear detection, and other customizations will work without root.
 For everyone else:

 > [!CAUTION]
 > **You must have a rooted device with Xposed to use LibrePods on Android.** This is due to a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238).
 Please upvote the issue by clicking the '+1' icon on the IssueTracker page.